alanng10/class-lang/Docue/Article/Sand/a.md

 TypeName has 1 derived class.
 The derived class is StructTypeName.
 StructTypeName is Type name for StructType.
-SturctTypeName syntax starts with Class of class ClassName, followed by limit dot token, followed by Struct of class StructName.
+StructTypeName syntax starts with Class of class ClassName, followed by limit dot token, followed by Struct of class StructName.

 Storage node represent storage alloc for var.